Balance Balls for Exercise: What Actually Works

 ### 2. Ball Pass (Dead Bug Variation)

 Lie on your back, pass the ball from hands to feet and back.
-This trains anti-extension, which is your core ability to resist your lower back from arching.
+This trains anti-extension, which is your core's ability to resist your lower back from arching.
 Three sets of 10 passes will humble most people.

 ### 3. Wall Squat with Ball